joesb/figuration.al/content/prefiguration/prefiguration-and-narrative-competence.md

 # Gaining Competence

-The first stage of mimesis, mimesis1, cannot be underestimated.
+The first stage of mimesis, mimesis 1, cannot be underestimated.
 To have the required competence with narrative, familiarity with the semantic structures, symbolism and temporality of the narrated human condition is vital.
 The act of emplotment is predicated on this preunderstanding, and the richer the preunderstanding the richer the encounter with the plot.

 > The sheer volume of narratives in everyday life is so vast that every person is schooled in the ability to discern and weigh stories from their first moment.
 > {.bq-alt}